Why Buying Health Insurance Early in Life is a Smart Financial Move

 Let us now expand on the above points to understand them in a little more detail:

-All types of health insurance plans come with a waiting period, during which you cannot file any claims.
+All types of health insurance plans come with a waiting period during which you cannot file any claims.
 Buying insurance in your 20s allows you to smoothly ride out the waiting period.
 But in your late 30s or your early 40s, you may need to file claims, so you must get insured early to ride it out quickly.

-• No Claims Bonus Benefits
+No Claim Bonus Benefits

-With the no claims bonus benefit, insurers increase your sum insured amount by almost 50% without charging higher premiums.
-But to get this reward you must not file any claims for up to 5 years.
+With the no-claims bonus benefit, insurers increase your sum insured amount by almost 50% without charging higher premiums.
+But to get this reward, you must not file any claims for up to 5 years.
 You can easily accrue this benefit if you buy insurance as a young, healthy person in your 20s or early 30s.

 One of the greatest advantages of buying health insurance when you are young is that insurers do not ask you to undergo any medical tests, especially if you do not have any history of illnesses.
 However, if you buy policies later in life, you may need to comply with this requirement from your insurer.